CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ## Summary

-In this exercise, you have completed building docker images and pushed to container registry using Kubernetes.
+In this exercise, you have completed building Docker images and pushed them to the container registry.